 2017 exhibit Details will be posted in late March.
 To get an idea about what types of exhibits you can expect to see at Expo, check out the 2016 exhibits below!

 Come fly this homemade remote control glider and wing to learn about first-person view (FPV) and control surfaces on airplanes.

 Do you enjoy playing The Sims or ZooTycoon?
 Have you ever wanted to change the world yourself and customize it to do what you want?
 Meet Alice.
 Alice is a program that allows you to create a virtual world, with pre-made objects like people, animals, backgrounds, sounds, and things like trees, grass, and other objects you can manipulate.
 It is much more than a virtual world.
 In the background, Alice creates object-oriented code that describes the objects and their placement, movement, and actions in the world.

 Balsa Model Bridge Competition

 Location: Ottensman Hall, Room 049 West

-Students across the state have built model bridges.
+Students across the tri-state region have built model bridges.
 Watch as we test them to the breaking point.